-The 2014 Global Health Symposium will be held in the Hensel Phelps Auditorium West (Research Center 1, Room 1006) at the University of Colorado Anschutz Medical Campus in Aurora, Colorado.
+The 2014 Global Health Symposium was held in the Hensel Phelps Auditorium West (Research Center 1, Room 1006) at the University of Colorado Anschutz Medical Campus in Aurora, Colorado.

 Check out the presentations!